ACQUIRE • MANAGE • DELIVER

 across the content supply chain

-Mediaflex Ingest Components
+Mediaflex Ingest four main components:

 - Digital Ingest (born-digital files into Watch Folder)

 - Mediaflex Lines (scheduled and ad-hoc ingest from multiple feeds)

 - VTR (manual ingest from tape)